 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Piorest 30mg Tablet at a fixed time.
+Piorest 30mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Piorest Tablet works

-Piorest 30mg tablet is an anti-diabetic medicine.
+Piorest 30mg tablet is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.

 In Depth Information on Piorest Tablet